tmoens/zebrafish-facility-manager/PerFacility.md

 https://www.ssllabs.com/ssltest/

-Enter your subdomain (in this case eue.examplezfm.com) in the Hostname, hit the "Submit" button and you should get a reasonably good report!
+Enter your subdomain (in this case eue.examplezfm.com) in the Hostname, hit the "Submit" button.
+You should get a reasonably good report!
 It takes a couple of minutes to run.